ekqt/ekqtblog/src/data/understanding-jest.md

 }
 ```

-`--verbose` displays individual test results with the test suite hierarchy (more on that later with describe blocks) and `--runInBand` runs all tests serially in the current process, rather than creating a worker pool of child processes than run tests, which can be useful for debugging.
+`--verbose` displays individual test results with the test suite hierarchy (more on that later with describe blocks) and `--runInBand` runs all tests serially in the current process, rather than creating a worker pool of child processes that run tests, which can be useful for debugging.

 ## Directory Structure for Testing

 To adhere to Node.js best practices, create two folders named: (1) _test_ and (2) _utils_.
 Inside test create a _understandingJest.test.js_ file and inside utils create a _helper_functions.js_ file.
-Last but not least, at the root directory let's create a _db.json_ file.
+Last but not least, at the root directory, let's create a _db.json_ file.

 Your project should have the following directory structure: